programmingninjas/BookHub/README.md

 Currently this project supports Amazon and Flipkart links but their accuracy is 80%.

 Since this project uses web scrapping if you get NoneType error this usually indicates that class of tags from which it is extracting book title has been changed.

+⚠️ Don't forget to pip install all the libraries required and also libgen_api ⚠️